 '''

 function a = addmatrix(a1, a2)

 a = a1 + a2;

-looks like this:
+The interface for the addmatrix function follows.

 interface MATLABAddMatrix {

 double[][] addmatrix(double[][] a1, double[][] a2)

 throws MATLABException, IOException;

 }

 '''

 When creating the interface, note the following:

 - You can give the interface any valid Java name. - You must give the method defined by this interface the same name as the deployed MATLAB function. - The Java method must support the same inputs and outputs supported by the MATLAB function, in both type and number.
 For more information about data type conversions and how to handle more complex MATLAB function signatures, see "Java Client Programming". - The Java method must handle MATLAB exceptions and I/O exceptions. - 5 Add the following class definition: